float-dr-eam/Smart-home-project/README.md

 # Smart-home-project
-The Smart home based on STM32 and ESP01S
+The Smart home based on STM32 and ESP01S .
+The code is all in the `master` branch.